-So here is 10 Situations A Bug Out Bag Can Save Your Life that are realistic and important to plan for.
+So here are 10 situations that are realistic and important to plan for…

 #1.
 Surviving A Fire

-Bug out bags are great things to have with you in the event of a fire that burns down your house, or in a wildfire.
-There are many items in a bug out bag which can help save you in this situation: first aid items to help treat small burns, protective gloves and masks to prevent smoke inhalation.
+Bug-out bags are great things to have with you in the event of a fire that burns down your house, or in a wildfire.
+There are many items in a bug-out bag that can help save you in this situation: first aid items to help treat small burns, protective gloves, and masks to prevent smoke inhalation.

 #2.
 Preparing For A Terrorist Attack

 Now, this might sound a little far-fetched, but with several totally unpredictable world leaders at the helm of the world’s most powerful countries, plus many different terrorist organizations around the world, it is better to be prepared for a terrorist strike or war than not to be.

 Things like first aid tools, camouflaging tools, shelter-building materials, fire-building items, food, and fresh water will always come in handy in these situations.
 Hammers, knives, flares, and other such objects can help protect you from these threats.

 Having a pre-planned family emergency bug-out plan where everyone knows where to go and meet is not a bad idea too.

 #3.
 Signaling When in Need of Help